Johanna Ortiz Becomes The First Latin American Designer To Collaborate With H&M

 Advertisement

-Like all of H&M’s past designer collaborations, this one will provide shoppers with the chance to purchase their favorite labels at a fraction of the price.
-Currently sold at Moda Operandi, Matches Fashion, and Net-A-Porter, a Johanna Ortiz original would regularly cost you between $100 and $4,000.
-At H&M, they’ll max out at $69.99.
+Like all of H&M’s past designer collaborations, this one will provide shoppers with the chance to purchase their favourite labels at a fraction of the price.
+Currently sold at Moda Operandi, Matches Fashion, and Net-A-Porter, a Johanna Ortiz original would regularly cost you between £80 and £3000.
+At H&M, they’ll max out at around £55.

 Join the long list of powerful women who have donned a Johanna Ortiz original (Michelle Obama, Lady Gaga, Beyoncé, and Sienna Miller — at Jennifer Lawrence’s wedding, no less) by shopping the “pre-drop” when it arrives both in-stores and online at HM.com on December 3rd.